Recycling and Waste Prevention Events

 Are there any plans to set up a Waste Prevention event at the Southwick Old Barn Community Centre and/or at the Shoreham Market?

-Janet883 asked 17 days ago
+Janet883 asked about 2 months ago

 Thank you for your question.
 We have had a regular Waste Prevention Information Stand at the Southwick Community Centre, alongside the Community Food Hub, and volunteer Waste Prevention Advisors attend every food hub monthly.
 We are hoping to have a presence at Shoreham Market in late Spring / early Summer.